b. 1985, USA. Jessie is an Atlanta native.

 That is why she has continued shooting since 2006—and why today she has a particular interest in documenting the marginalized, the displaced, and the post-trauma stories of those who are kind enough to let her into their lives.

-Jessie has lived in Iraqi Kurdistan as a freelance photojournalist and worked with a charity documenting their aid to the region's displaced.
+In 2016 and 2017 Jessie lived in Iraqi Kurdistan as a freelance photojournalist and worked with a charity organization documenting aid to the region's displaced.

-From March-May 2018 Jessie drove from San Francisco to New York City to photograph the project, American Journeys, with journalist and writer, Katy Long, telling stories of a nation of immigrants.
-To learn more, follow them on instagram @americanjourneysproject, or the Overseas Development Institute blog here.
+In spring of 2018 Jessie drove from San Francisco to New York City to photograph the project, American Journeys, with journalist and writer, Katy Long, telling stories of a nation of immigrants.
+Katy is at work now writing a book now—stay tuned!
+To learn more, visit the Overseas Development Institute blog here.